Bouquets of curves in surfaces: General bouquets

-\begin{proof}[Proof of Theorem~\ref{bouquet}] We induct on $n$.
+\begin{proof}[Proof of Theorem~\ref{bouquet}] For the case of $n=2$, recall from the first paragraph of the introduction that two non-isotopic simple closed curves can be isotoped to intersect once transversally if and only if the corresponding Dehn-twists satisfy the braid relation.
+For $n\geq 3$, we induct on $n$.
 The base case (3 curves) was treated in Section~\ref{sec:tripbouq}.
 For the induction step, we assume as the induction hyphothesis that Theorem~\ref{bouquet} holds for a fixed $n\geq3$.

-Consider pairwise non-isotopic simple closed curves $c_1,c_2,\ldots,c_n, c_{n+1}$ in $\Sigma$ with corresponding positive Dehn twists $T_i$ along them satisfying~(i) and (ii).
-By the induction hypothesis, $c_1,c_2,\ldots,c_n$ form a bouquet and, after relabeling them if necessary, their cyclic order is
+The only if statement follows from Proposition~\ref{braidgroup}.
+For the if statement, consider $c_1,c_2,c_n,c_{n+1}$ in $\Sigma$ with corresponding positive Dehn twists $T_i$ along them satisfying~(i) and (ii) and not all $T_i$ are equal.
+By cyclically relabelling the curves if needed, we may and do assume that not all $T_1, T_2,\cdots,T_n$ are equal.
+By the induction hypothesis, $c_1,c_2,\ldots,c_n$ form an oriented bouquet, i.e.~$c_1<c_2\cdots<c_n<c_1$.